BattMoTeam/BattMo/Documentation/JOSS/paper.md

 BattMo builds on the MATLAB Reservoir Simulation Toolbox [@MRST:2025] which provides a reliable foundation for meshing intricate geometries, efficiently solving large systems of equations, and visualizing the results.
-It is implemented in MATLAB and seek to provide Octave compability.
-We do not rely on extra packages in matlab so that the basic license is enough.
-We use AMG open-source preconditionner from AMGCL [@Demidov2020].
+It is implemented in MATLAB and seeks to provide Octave compability.
+Neither BattMo nor MRST rely on extra MATLAB packages; the basic license is sufficient.
+We recommend using AMG preconditioners from the open-source
+AMGCL package [@Demidov2020].

 # Battery format library